jplusplus/statscraper/docs/using_scrapers.rst

     >>> dataset = scraper.items[0]
     >>> df = dataset.data.pandas  # convert to pandas dataframe

-If you want to querry a site or database for some subset of the available data, you can use the `fetch()` method on the dataset (or on the scraper, to fetch data from the current position, if any):
+If you want to querry a site or database for some subset of the available data, you can use the :code:`fetch()` method on the dataset (or on the scraper, to fetch data from the current position, if any):

 .. code:: python